-It is my great pleasure to inform you about an exciting initiative that will enhance our community and bring about a renewed sense of pride in our City.
-I am delighted to introduce the Public Art Master Plan, a comprehensive strategy aimed at integrating art into daily lives and enriching our cultural and natural heritage.
+It is my great pleasure to inform you about an exciting initiative that will enhance our community and bring about a renewed sense of pride in The City of Kalamunda.
+I am delighted to introduce the Public Art Master Plan, a comprehensive strategy aimed at integrating art into our daily lives and enriching our cultural and natural heritage.